Imnioch/exercise/docs2.md

 Cleaning your teeth with The Pavel robotic toothbrush
-Note: The Pavel robotic toothbrush is designed for adults only.
+Note: The Pavel robotic toothbrush is totally safe to use for adults, pets, and children.
 The Pavel robotic toothbrush cleans your teeth at a phenomenally fast speed.
 It is designed to clean your teeth in less than three minutes.
 A timer bell on the toothbrush lets you know when the 2 minutes are up.
 The time you save on dental care can be put to other uses, for example, picking your nose.
 Prerequisites
 Toothpaste